lightcastle/djangowebsite/README.md

 to get it. <a href="http://guides.beanstalkapp.com/deployments/deploy-with-capistrano.html">This link</a> also seems to have some good documentation on it.

+Installing gems requires your computer to have Rubygems installed.
+You should be able to do this on an Ubuntu machine with

+	sudo apt-get install rubygems

+I'm not sure how you install this on a mac, but a little googling should help with the install.
 After that, you should be able to do

 	cap deploy